What is the month-end close process? Everything you need to know

 The month-end close process can be full of manual and repetitive tasks, including entering data into spreadsheets, manually reconciling accounts, and entering transactions into the accounting system.

 But the process doesn’t have to take this long.
-As we’ll discuss below, using software to automate tasks can significantly reduce the amount of time spent on manual tasks, giving accounting teams valuable time back.
+As we’ll discuss below, using software to automate tasks can significantly reduce the time spent on manual tasks, giving accounting teams valuable time back.

 Decentralized data

 Accurate financial data is vital to ensuring an efficient and reliable close process.
-But manual data entry can lead to human error, and identifying and resolving discrepancies can be time consuming when data is stored across different spreadsheets and platforms.
+But manual data entry can lead to human error, and identifying and resolving discrepancies can be time-consuming when data is stored across different spreadsheets and platforms.

 Lack of standardized procedures